Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Introduction

 \subsubsection{The Intrinsic Viewpoint}

-Even for parameters lying in a normed linear space, as quite persuasively argued by \citet{oller1995intrinsic}, the intrinsic or coordinate-free perspective to statistical modeling and inference can still be fruitful and mathematically elegant.
-It is thus also theoretically appealing to recast efficiency theory in an intrinsic or coordinate-free fashion.
-In this regard, the theoretical framework to be developed in the sequel can be viewed as a marriage between the intrinsic approach in the spirit of \cite{oller1995intrinsic} and efficiency theory in the spirit of Le Cam and his colleagues.
+\leavevmode Even for parameters lying in a normed linear space, as quite persuasively argued by \cite{oller1995intrinsic}, the intrinsic or coordinate-free perspective to statistical modeling and inference can still be fruitful and mathematically elegant.
+Thus, it is also theoretically appealing to recast efficiency theory in an intrinsic or coordinate-free fashion.
+In this regard, the theoretical framework to be developed in the sequel can be viewed as a marriage between the intrinsic approach in the spirit of \cite{oller1995intrinsic} and the efficiency theory in the spirit of Le Cam.
 A conceptual advantage of the intrinsic viewpoint will be demonstrated in Section~\ref{sec:SIM}.
+It is arguable that one could instead first choose a chart or coordinate system on the manifold and then try to apply the classical efficiency theory developed for linear spaces.
+However, such a coordinate-dependent approach can be cumbersome to work with, when the parameter space carries a natural manifold structure (see examples provided at the beginning of the Introduction or Remark~\ref{rem:Hessian} later).
+For example, certain estimators of manifold-valued parameters are not easily expressible in closed form in a local chart, such as the empirical \Frechet{} mean.
+A possibly more convincing advantage is that, when choosing a chart, eventually one needs to take the supremum over all possible charts for deriving efficiency bounds, which may complicate analysis; otherwise two different statisticians may choose different charts and one run into the trouble of further verifying if their efficiency bounds agree.
+Working with intrinsic geometric concepts as to be developed later in our paper avoids such a complication.
+Our viewpoint is that it is conceptually natural to establish the efficiency theory using the intrinsic geometric concepts adopted here.
+In practice, one could resort to convenient numerical tools (such as retraction \cite{absil2008optimization} or other numerical methods for approximations) for computation.